bhuffy/100-days-of-code/log.md

 **Thoughts**: I've been super busy lately and this week is going to be so stressful.
 Only one more week of this challenge, but I'll probably keep going, just because I know it's a habit I should be keeping up (and I have commitments to code already!).
 This month is already proving to be a challenge, my code is by far more challenging and sophisticated in terms of capacity necessary to think, and it just keeps getting better.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 95-96: April 7-8, 2017 (Friday-Saturday)

+**Today's Progress**: Started setting up twitter bot, finished algorithm 5.

+**Thoughts**: I'm still really busy, lots of tennis and an ACT these two days.
+Finally finished next algorithm and kept working on setting up bot.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 97: April 9, 2017 (Sunday)

+**Today's Progress**: Set up google voice, twitter account, twitter app.

+**Thoughts**: Progressed a decent amount with the practice bot I'm setting up, doing it based on places in Milwaukee, should be super cool if I can learn enough to program it for legitimately cool things (instead of just hashtags or accounts).
+Should be interesting to see how it turns out in the next few days!

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)